 Filtering out the background will be a harder task since your actor won’t stand out from the green background.

-This will not only result in more work for whoever is doing the post-production process, but the chances of the process being messy too, along with the end results being high.
+This will not only result in more work for whoever is doing the post-production process, but the chances of the end results being messy too are quite high.